We also have school-specific best practices you can give to your recommenders to make their job easier

 Check out the Recommender Instruction Sets to get a customized document with expert guidelines that you can hand over to your recommenders.
-Help them help you with this new tool!

 Or, if you’re still stuck on who to ask…